 40% of every dollar our federal government now spends is borrowed and the lender is almost exclusively Rothschild operatives that are conjuring the money to buy this debt out of thin air.

 If you or I tried this, we would be doing hard time in prison.

-Rothschild operatives have been destroying currencies and bankrupting nations for hundreds of years in order to feed themselves, partners, operatives and friends like JP Morgan Chase, Citi, Lloyd Blankfein, Jamie Dimon, our Congress, top federal officials, etc.
+Rothschild operatives have been destroying currencies and bankrupting nations for hundreds of years in order to feed themselves, partners, operatives and friends like JP Morgan Chase, BoA, Citi, Wells Fargo, Lloyd Blankfein, Jamie Dimon, our Congress, top federal officials, etc.

 German hyperinflation is but one example of their machinations the world vividly remembers.
 Current efforts to save hundreds of trillions of dollars in worthless financial derivatives will end in failure like every other money printing scheme throughout history.
 The consequences will be extremely grave for our nation.